-At Foleon, we take great pride in developing a platform that empowers organizations to easily create content experiences that look great on any device.
+At Foleon, we take great pride in developing a platform that empowers businesses to easily create engaging content experiences that look great on any device.
 What’s even more important, however, is making that content accessible to anyone.
 That’s why we’ve launched a series of improvements that make Foleon publications more accessible than ever.

 To combat this, laws and guidelines have been set in place to make sure that people with disabilities have the same rights and opportunities as everyone else.
 For web content, the most important guidelines are the Web Content Accessibility Guidelines (WCAG) which were introduced by the World Wide Web Consortium (W3C) in 1999 to make web content more accessible to people with disabilities.